 Trump Administration Sued Over Ending Funding Of Teen Pregnancy Programs

-It was Julie Liles' 17-year-old daughter, Emily, who suggested they they attend a sex education program together.
+It was Julie Liles' 17-year-old daughter, Emily, who suggested that they attend a sex education program together.

 Julie was eager to go.
 She was just 14 when she gave birth to Emily.